NisreenFarhoud/Bash-Cheatsheet/README.md

   stderr
 ```
 ##Permissions
-The command `ls -l` prints out a lot of informtaion about each file that is informative about the permissions.
+The command `ls -l` prints out a lot of information about each file that is informative about the permissions.
 ```
   $ ls -l test.txt
   -rw-rw-r--  1  user  group  1097374 January 26 2:48 test.txt